Fractal-cluster theory and thermodynamic principles of the control and analysis for the self-organizing systems: Conclusions

 \section{Conclusions}

-The general basis of the fractal-cluster theory for the analysis and control of self-organizing systems has been presented.
-The first part of the determined theory includes the criterion\textquoteright{}s apparatus of the resource distribution in self-organizing systems of different nature.
-The second part of the theory is based on the probable apparatus of the fractal-cluster system's researching, which includes Kolmogorov-Feller equation for the configuration probability P and stationary solution of the one on a numerical research basis.
+{} The general basis of the fractal-cluster theory for the analysis and control of self-organizing systems has been presented.
+The first part of the determined theory includes the criterion's apparatus of the resource distribution in self-organizing systems of different nature.
+The second part of the theory is based on the probable apparatus of the fractal-cluster system's researching, which includes Kolmogorov--Feller equation for the configuration probability and stationary solution of the one on a numerical research basis.
+The calculated values of the mathematical expectation of combinations of clusters $\overline{C}_{i}$, as well as their most probable values in the fractal-cluster space, represent a probabilistic confirmation of the values of the reference (ideal) values of clusters $\overline{C}_{i}^{ideal}$ obtained experimentally by V.P.
+Burdakov \cite{Burd}.

-The developed fractal-cluster theory allows us to analyze and optimize SOS in the aspect of resource distribution.
-A new generalized criterion of ES management optimization is formulated on the basis of the fractal-cluster criteria and solutions for sustainable transformation that have been developed.
-Testing of the developed theory of analyzing resource distribution in the micro-, meso- and macro-level ES affirmed its foundations and recommendations.

-The fractal-cluster theory and models worked out on its basis will be dominant in the prognosis of ES development, where it is impossible or difficult to evaluate the system product in terms of value (educational institutions, fundamental science, etc.).
-For ES «inputs - output\textquotedbl{}, with a high degree of probability while predicting the products and assessing the ES effectiveness (profitability, sales, GDP, etc.), traditional economic and mathematical models will dominate.
-For this class of ES the proposed fractal-cluster theory and models based on it, can be used as auxiliary tools of ES management analysis (\fig{figure14}).

-In the author\textquoteright{}s opinion, future researching and applications of the fractal-cluster theory can be realized in the following ways:

-1) obviously, the fractal-cluster fundamental research will be connected with stochastic dynamics of the fractal-cluster systems;

-2) the fractal-cluster theory can find a wide spectrum of use in economic applications (a risk estimation in bank business, industry, financial business etc.);